S-mahmoud/S-mahmoud/README.md

-Hi there, I am Suheed and currently I am pursuing computer science for my gcses the nature and purpose of this profile is to develop and maintain my programming skills.
+Hi there, I am Suheed and currently I am pursuing computer science for my gcses, the nature and purpose of this profile is to develop and maintain my programming skills.
 I know python but additionally java and java script but to a lesser extent.